NHS-digital-website/nhsd-digiblock-generator/README.md

 	$ npm run build-dev

+## Deployment

+The deployment happens automatically using [GitHub Actions](https://github.com/features/actions).
+When the master branch is pushed to origin, GitHub automatically builds and deploys the latest version of the site, and hosts it on GitHub pages.
+The URL is [https://nhs-digital-website.github.io/nhsd-digiblock-generator/](https://nhs-digital-website.github.io/nhsd-digiblock-generator/).

 ## Developer notes

 This project was created using [Sprint UI](https://github.com/robertpataki/sprint-ui) - a static site generator created specifically for UI work on GOVUK and NHSUK projects.
 For full documentation on the site generator, please refer to the [Sprint UI NHSUK Example repository](https://github.com/robertpataki/sprint-ui-nhsuk).